Adult Learner Services FAQ

 The Adult Learner Services staff is available for you to meet one on one to discuss your educational goals.
 We will take you step by step through the process of admissions, financial aid, and registering for class.
 We are available to assist you both on the MVCC Utica Campus and the Utica Working Solutions Office.
 We have a staff member on hand at the Utica Working Solutions Office and he can be reached at (315) 793-2674.

-There are several resources to obtain information on career specifics including but not limited to our Career & Transfer Office.
+There are several resources to obtain information on career specifics including but not limited to our Career Services Office.
 They can help you ascertain what field of study may be closely related to your previous experience or help you determine the best plan of action for you.
 Some of the tools they use are online and free to students.

 Since this is a program through the New York State Department of Labor, this question should be directed towards their representatives.
 However, to our knowledge from working with current students attending under this program, the 599 program allows those who are approved to not have to actively search for work when they are enrolled in training that consists of at least 12 hours per week or 12 credit hours (full-time status).